 - 1. A member entitled to attend and vote at the Meeting is entitled to appoint one or two proxies to attend and vote in his stead.
 Where a member appoints more than one proxy, he must specify the number of shares to be represented by each proxy, failing which, the appointment shall be deemed to be in the alternative.
 A proxy need not be a member of the Company. - 2.
 A member should insert the total number of shares held by him.
 If the member has shares entered against his name in the Depository Register (as defined in Section 130A of the Companies Act, Chapter 50 of Singapore), he should insert that number of shares.
 If the member has shares entered against his name in the Register of Members, he should insert that number of shares.
-If the member has shares entered against his name in the Depository Register and shares registered in his name in the Register of Members, he should insert that number of shares.
-If the member has gainst his name in the Depository Register and shares registered in his name in the Register of Members, he should insert the aggregate number of shares.
-If no number is inserted, the instrument appointing a proxy or proxies shall be deemed to relate to all the Shares held by the member. - 3.
-Completion and return of this instrument appointing a proxy or proxies shall not preclude a member from attending and voting at the Meeting.
+If the member has shares entered against his name in the Depository Register and shares registered in his name in the Register of Members, he should insert the aggregate number of shares.
+If no number is inserted, the instrument appointing a proxy or proxies shall be deemed to relate to all the Shares held by the member. - Completion and return of this instrument appointing a proxy or proxies shall not preclude a member from attending and voting at the Meeting.
 Any appointment of a proxy or proxies shall be deemed to be revoked if a member attends the Meeting in person, and in such event, the Company reserves the right to refuse to admit any person or persons appointed under the instrument of proxy or proxies, to the Meeting. - 4.
 The instrument appointing a proxy or proxies must be deposited at the office of the Company's Share Registrar, M & C Services Private Limited, 112 Robinson Road, #05-01, Singapore 068902, not less than 48 hours before the time set for the Meeting. - 5.
 The instrument appointing a proxy or proxies must be under the hand of the appointor or of his attorney duly authorised in writing.
 Where the instrument appointing a proxy or proxies is executed by a corporation, it must be executed either under its common seal or under the hand of its attorney or a duly authorised officer. - 6.
 Where an instrument appointing a proxy is signed on behalf of the appointor by an attorney, the letter or power of attorney or a duly certified copy thereof must (failing previous registration with the Company) be lodged with the instrument of proxy, failing which the instrument may be treated as invalid. - 7.
 A corporation which is a member may authorise by resolution of its directors or other governing body such person as it thinks fit to act as its representative at the Meeting, in accordance with Section 179 of the Companies Act, Chapter 50 of Singapore. - 8.
 The Company shall be entitled to reject the instrument appointing a proxy or proxies if it is incomplete, improperly completed, illegible or where the true intentions of the appointor are not ascertainable from the instructions of the appointor specified on the instrument appointing the proxy or proxies.
 In addition, in the case of shares entered in the Depository Register, the Company may reject an instrument of proxy if the member, being the appointor, is not shown to have shares entered against his name in the Depository Register as at 48 hours before the time appointed for holding the Meeting, as certified by The Central Depository (Pte) Limited to the Company.